Frequently Asked Questions

 Resident Advisors (RAs) are student staff who live in the halls and help build friendships and community among the other residents.
 The number of RAs is based on the overall size of the hall population and the physical layout of the location.

 RAs are trained to respond in a number of areas, including how to build inclusive, engaging communities that address the needs and interests of residents.
-RAs, along with Multicultural Peer Advisors and Academic Peer Advisors, are also trained in diversity and social justice, academic issues, conflict resolution, and crisis response.
+RAs, along with Diversity Peer Educators (DPEs) and Peer Academic Success Specialists (PASS), are also trained in diversity and social justice, academic issues, conflict resolution, and crisis response.
 Essential to the training of the residence staff is connecting them with the many resources and support services on the campus.

 We encourage students to take ownership for their own well-being in the community.
 In the event of a conflict, this begins by talking with the roommate.
 The RA is on hand to assist in this process, to help students arrive at agreements and to promote psychological and social learning and development.
 Professional live-in Hall Directors in each building are also prepared to assist when needed.